 Terms and conditions of employment will be applied on a pro-rata basis including: salary/wage; annual leave/bank holidays; occupational sick pay; maternity leave; paternity leave.

 Applications can only be refused if there is a clear business reason.
-For a list of these see Annex 1 of the Policy.
+For a list of these see Appendix ii of the Flexible Working Policy.

-The member of staff has a right to appeal against the decision within 14 days to the next higher level of management, setting out the grounds for appeal – see policy for full details.
+The member of staff has a right to appeal against the decision, see policy for full details.